NixOS/patchelf/README.md

 **Release history:**

-0.8m (April 02, 2014):
+0.9 (April 06, 2014):
-* Add '--add-needed' and '--replace-needed' options (contributed by rgcjonas).
+* Fork "PatchELF" and rename project to "PatchELFmod".
-* Add the following options:
+* Add the following new options:
-  --add-list/--add-needed-list,
+  --add-needed & --replace-needed (contributed by rgcjonas), --add-needed-list, --remove-needed-list, --set-soname, --print-soname
-  --remove-list/--remove-needed-list
+* Add short aliases for each option (-h, -I, -a, -S, ...)
 * Add tests for new options.
 * Changes in the no-rpath test (contributed by vdanjean), but without multi-arch tests.
 * Add Debian folder.
-* Update manpage and documentation.
+* Rewrite manpage from scratch.
 * Mentioning of ALL known authors.
 * Other changes.